golang/vscode-go/docs/debugging-legacy.md

 ### Specifying other build flags

 The flags specified in `buildFlags` and `env.GOFLAGS` are passed to the Go compiler when building your program for debugging.
-Delve adds `-gcflags='all=-N -l'` to the list of build flags to disable optimizations.
+Delve adds `-gcflags=all="-N -l"` to the list of build flags to disable optimizations.
 User specified buildFlags conflict with this setting, so the extension removes them ([Issue #117](https://github.com/golang/vscode-go/issues/117)).
 If you wish to debug a program using custom `-gcflags`, build the program using `go build` and launch using `exec` mode:

 ```json
 {